-The first time I took the train through the northern Rhone valley I gazed in awe at the steep slopes of the vineyards of Hermitage, with their vineyard blocks labelled with huge signs.
+The first time I took the train through the northern Rhone Valley I gazed in awe at the steep slopes of the vineyards of Hermitage, with their vineyard blocks labeled with huge signs.
 I went back this spring to discover an area perfect for the independent walker, the photographer, the wine connoisseur, or the gourmet.
 Below is a guide to the area's most interesting attractions.

 The best way to see the Rhone Valley is on foot.
 It's interesting, cheap, and easily done.